JP-DataSci-Coding/Learning_Python/README.md

 - US volcano markers

 This project has been built using the **Folium** library.
 Python Folium allows us to combine data and Python programming with **Leaflet.js** (an open source JavaScript library used to build web mapping applications.) to build powerful, interactive web maps.

+#### 3. Feel Good Mobile App

+Built with the **Kivy** library, an open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
+Kivy can be used to build **cross-platform** applications such as Linux, Windows, OS X, Android, iOS, and Raspberry Pi.
+You can run the same code on all supported platforms.

+Kivy also makes it easy to implement complex graphical user interfaces.

+#### 4. Web App

+First web app built using Python.